JohnKendrick/PDielec/BuildDocs/phonana.md

 Table [#tab-isoleucine-results] shows that results of the analyis of the phonon modes with frequencies below 100 cm^-1^.
 The first 3 modes should have zero frequency as they are the translationally invariant modes of the lattice.
 The negative number shown here actually indicates that the mode has an imaginary frequency.
 As can be see under the column %col-cme they are almost completely associated with molecular centre-of-mass motion.
 This is true also of the lowest non-zero frequency at 32,81 cm^-1^ and to some extent of the next mode at 39.73 cm^-1^.
 Although for this latter mode there is considerable contribution from rigid-body rotational motion (see the %mol-rot column).
 As the frequency of the phonon mode increases the contribution from rigid-body motion generally decreases and contribution from vibrational mode (see the %vib column) increases,  The total contribution from molecular motion is summarised in the last four columns.

-~ TableFigure {#tab-isoleucine-results; caption: "Isoleucine: percentage contribtions of the centre-of-mass and the rotational molecular modes to each phonon mode"}
+~ TableFigure {#tab-isoleucine-results; caption: "Isoleucine: percentage contribtions of the centre-of-mass and the rotational molecular modes to each phonon mode"; page-align:forcehere}

 | Freq(cm-1) | %mol-cme | %mol-rot | %vib | %mol-0 | %mol-1 | %mol-2 | %mol-3 |
 |------------|----------|----------|------|-------|-------|-------|-------|